rizkysyazuli/html5-starter/css/README-CSS.md

 [Blueprint][bp] is the standard CSS framework.
 It has everything you need and a lot more.
 So use it...

-BP can be customized to each project specific needs.
-That is why it's not included in this starter-kit.
+BP can (and should) be customized to each project specific needs.
+That's why it's not included in this starter-kit.
 Learn how to [customize it using the compressor][bp-compressor].

 The "src" folder is for custom stylesheets that you want to compile along with BP.